KrishaPriya/IctBlog/README.md

 This project contains the automation code for ICT website. http://64.227.132.106/

+# Folder Stucture
-The Project structure have
+## Project
-1. Demo : This contains all the demo videos
-2. Report: This folder contains combined reports from the TestNG/Extent Report / JMeter
-3. Project : This is divided in 3 main seperate Eclipse/Intellij project.
+This is divided in 3 main seperate Eclipse/Intellij project.
-⋅⋅* Trainer Feature
+1. Trainer Feature
-⋅⋅* User Feature
+2. User Feature
-⋅⋅* Admin Feature
+3. Admin Feature
-⋅⋅* Page Navigation
+4. Page Navigation

+## Report
+This folder contains combined reports from the TestNG/Extent Report / JMeter

+## Documents

 To run the project for the individual feature open /Projects/<Feature> in Eclipse and Intellij and run the TestNG test.xml file from the run configuration.